-VT's Innovative Responses to COVID-19 – VT SKI + RIDE
+How The Ski Industry is Helping During The Pandemic

 Eric Warnstedt, who owns the restaurants Doc Ponds in Stowe, Prohibition Pig in Waterbury and Hen of the Wood, in Stowe and Waterbury had to shut down.
 “We have 170 employees to consider,” he said.
 In response, his restaurants are offering gift certificates to customers and promising 50 percent of the revenue raised will go to a fund to help the neediest employees.

-Perhaps one of the most innovative and exciting responses came from Stowe-based software developer Inntopia.
+At Green Mountain Distillers, just south of Morrisville, the distillers put their expertise to work in creating an alcohol based hand sanitizer.
+But perhaps one of the most innovative and exciting responses came from Stowe-based software developer Inntopia.
 The company, founded by snowboarder Trevor Crist, provides the back-end booking software for most of the major resort operators across North America, including Vail Resorta, Alterra Mountain Company, and many others.
 The software is used to book everything from lessons and lift ticket to hotel rooms.

 “In the past three days our team has looked at how we can adapt that software to help book testing for the coronavirus,” said Crist in a phone interview.
 “Our system was designed for example, to book a ski rental.
 So it is easily configurable to collect things like age height, weight, etc..
 It’s easy for us to just change those configurations.
 So instead, we can ask questions that can help prescreen people such as, ‘Do you have a fever?
 Do you have a cough?
 Have you been exposed to someone who has been confirmed they have Covid-19?
 Have you traveled to these areas, etc etc.?
 Then that qualified information can get delivered to the right to the testing clinic, and patients can actually go into the system and schedule time slots for testing.”